urssivar/ios-system-keyboard/layout/ava/README.md

 ### Stress marks

-Stress marks (combining acute accent U+0301) are optional and used primarily for educational and disambiguation purposes.
+Stress marks (combining acute accent U+0301) are optional and are primarily used for:
+ * educational purposes
+ * disambiguation

 They should be ignored during:
- • autocorrection
+ * autocorrection
- • search
+ * search
- • tokenization
+ * tokenization
- • frequency analysis
+ * frequency analysis

 #### Recommended preprocessing:

+For linguistic processing (such as search, tokenization, or frequency analysis), it is recommended to:
-Unicode NFD normalization followed by removal of combining marks.
+ 1. apply Unicode NFD normalization
+ 2. remove combining diacritical marks

+This ensures that words are processed identically regardless of whether stress marks are present.